realA10001986/Flux-Capacitor/README.md

 ### Main page

-##### &#9654; Configure WiFi
+##### &#9654; Connect to WiFi

+Click this to connect your FC to your local WiFi network (which can also be provided by your [Time Circuits Display](https://tcd.out-a-ti.me) operating in AP mode/car mode).
+All you need to do is either to click on one of the networks listed at the top or to enter a WiFi network name (SSID), and optionally a passwort (WPAx).

-Clicking this leads to the WiFi configuration page.
-On that page, you can connect your FC to your WiFi network by selecting/entering the SSID (WiFi network name) as well as a password (WPA2).
-By default, the FC requests an IP address via DHCP.
+>By default, the FC requests an IP address via DHCP.
 However, you can also configure a static IP for the FC by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.
+If you connect your FC to your Time Circuits Display acting as access point ("TCD-AP"), leave these all empty.

-Note that this page has nothing to do with Access Point mode; it is strictly for connecting your FC to an existing WiFi network as a client.
+Note that this page is strictly for connecting your FC to an existing WiFi network.
+If your FC is supposed to operate stand-alone, it runs in "access point mode" (AP-Mode).
+Settings for AP mode are on the *Setup* page.

 ##### &#9654; Setup